robododge/ml_burlap_templates/README.md

 ## Create and run your experiments.
 A sample experiment has been provided in [RunExperiments.java](https://github.com/robododge/omscs_ml_a4_burlap/blob/main/src/main/java/org/omscs/ml/a4burlap/experiments/RunExperiments.java)
 Edit this file to setup various experiment sizes, current examples:

 1. Setup Large & Small GridWorldExperiments
 2. Setup the Level1 & Level2 BlockDude experiments

-Also, setup experiment MDP solver and learner alogorithms
+Also, three MDP solver alogorithms are provided:

-3. Value Iteraion Experiments  (use the VISettings class to set hyperparametrs)
+1. Value Iteraion Experiments  (use the VISettings class to set hyperparametrs)
-4. Policy Iteration Experiments (use the PISettings class to set hyperparametrs)
+3. Policy Iteration Experiments (use the PISettings class to set hyperparametrs)
 5. Q-Learning Experimnets (use the QSettings class to set hyperparametrs)

 For running your experiments, you can just execute the main() of the RunExperiments.java class from your IDE.